Pennsylvania Carbon Monoxide Alarm Standards Act of 2013 Summary (from Pennsylvania Apartment Association)

 - A single or multiple station carbon monoxide alarm listed as complying with the Approved American National Standard for Single and Multiple Station Carbon Monoxide Alarms (ANSI/UL2034) or a carbon monoxide detector listed as complying with the Approved American National Standard for Gas and Vapor Detectors and Sensors (ANSI/UL2075).

-- A device that may be combined with a smoke alarm or smoke detector must comply with either of the following:The Approved American National Standard for Single and Multiple Station Carbon Monoxide Alarms (ANSI/UL2034) for carbon monoxide alarms and the Approved American National Standard for Single and Multiple Station Smoke Alarms (ANSI/UL217) for smoke alarms.- OR -The Approved American National Standard for Gas and Vapor Detectors and Sensors (ANSI/UL2075) for carbon monoxide detectors and the Approved American National Standard for Safety smoke detectors for fire alarm systems (ANSI/UL268) for smoke detectors.
+- A device that may be combined with a smoke alarm or smoke detector must comply with either of the following:The Approved American National Standard for Single and Multiple Station Carbon Monoxide Alarms (ANSI/UL2034) for carbon monoxide alarms and the Approved American National Standard for Single and Multiple Station Smoke Alarms (ANSI/UL217) for smoke alarms.- OR -The Approved American National Standard for Gas and Vapor Detectors and Sensors (ANSI/UL2075) for carbon monoxide detectors and the Approved American National Standard for Safety smoke detectors for fire alarm systems (ANSI/UL268) for smoke detectors.- AND –

 If combined, it must emit an alarm in a manner that clearly differentiates between detecting the presence of carbon monoxide and the presence of smoke.